Below you can find a complete list of European animals. We currently track 801 animals in Europe and are adding more every day!

 Countless other popular fishing spots include the Canary Islands, Slovenia, parts of Ireland, Sardinia, and beautiful Greece.
 Europe is so expansive and diverse that it is not short of interesting new places to search for the perfect fishing spot.

 Europe is also home to a number of rivers.
 European rivers include the Volga, Danube, Ural, and Rhine Rivers.
 Near just the Ural River alone there are 47 species of fish, 48 mammals, and a number of reptiles and migratory birds.

 Vast and full of exciting sites to see, Europe is also home to some not-so-friendly animals, like venomous snakes.
 There are plenty of nonvenomous snakes existing throughout Europe’s many countries, such as the Sand Boa (Eastern Europe), the Smooth Snake (Northern and Central Europe), the Caspian Whip Snake (Eastern Europe), and the Leopard or Rat Snake (endemic to Europe).

 However, several venomous species reside on the continent and should be looked out for.
 Some venomous snakes can cause more harm than others, like paralysis.
 A few venomous snakes with this ability found in Europe are:

-Some less harmful but still dangerous snakes include the Central Asian Pit Viper and the Halys Pit Viper.
-European Adders are common to the continent and mainly widespread while European Asps are mostly located in Southern Europe.
+Some less harmful but dangerous snakes include the Central Asian Pit Viper and the Halys Pit Viper.
+European Adders are common to the continent and widespread, while European Asps are mostly located in Southern Europe.